-Program Generic term for a specific set of institutional activities or functions considered as a purpose is continuous improvement of the program or service.
+Program Generic term for a specific set of institutional activities or functions considered as a unit for the purposes of assessment.

+Program Review A process by which a program or service regularly evaluates its efficacy.
+Its purpose is continuous improvement of the program or service.
 It is evidence-based, involves input from constituency groups and advisory committees, and results in a report that includes planned improvements.